Wondering if it’s possible to care for a baby and work from home? Discover how to work from home with a baby and still get the job done.

 4. Be picky with meetings

 I’ve never been a fan of meetings, even when I worked in an office.
-We’ve all sat through hour-long meetings that should have finished within ten minutes.
+We’ve all sat through hour-long meetings that should have finished in ten minutes.

 Working from home, unfortunately, won’t mean the end of meetings.
 But with virtual meetings making a rise, they just might be more effective.
 You’re able to pop in and out of a meeting, allowing you to get back to work right away.